 Q: Can you discuss menopause.
 My clients are doing the right things but not getting enough recovery in sleep.

 A: There are no simple solutions for menopause and sleep, unfortunately, as many of us have discovered.
-With severe symptoms, and if your quality of life suffers significantly despite doing the right things, it’s good to at least discuss with a gynecologist and determine if hormone replacement therapy might be called for.
+With severe symptoms, and if your quality of life suffers significantly despite doing the right things, it’s good to discuss with a gynaecologist to determine if hormone replacement therapy might be called for.